az15240/az15240.github.io/index.md

 ## Misc
 - I am a crazy cat lover, though I don't currently have one.
 [Puff](https://space.bilibili.com/298946431) is the cutest cat in my opinion.
 Her mom is an American Shorthair, her dad is a Scottish Fold, and she has a younger Ragdoll cousin named Paofan.
 I have tons of Puff merch, including two pillows, two T-shirts, a cardholder, dozens of stickers, and thousands of digital stickers.
-- When I'm not coding or reading papers, I enjoy playing [board games](https://bloodontheclocktower.com/), petting cats, playing video games, doing sports, cooking, watching movies, and reading fiction.
+- When I'm not coding or reading papers, I enjoy playing board games (especially [social deception games](https://bloodontheclocktower.com/)), petting cats, playing video games, doing sports, cooking, watching movies, and reading fiction.
 I am also a veteran LTK (Legends of the Three Kingdoms) player, once ranking top 20 globally in the 10th Anniversary server.
 - I applied to Oxford University for undergraduate studies but was rejected.
 Despite feeling good about the interview, I may have messed up.
 I did exceptionally well on the Maths Admissions Test (MAT), scoring 97 out of 100, ranking in the top 1% among 2,816 competitors.
 It felt so close, yet so far.
 - My Chinese name is 杨光 (Yáng Guāng), which means sunshine.
 It's a common Chinese name, and many people share it.
 Fun fact: I have a neighbor, who is a PhD student in CSE, with the exact same name (first and last!) as mine.
+- I'm happy to chat about anything!
+Feel free to shoot me an email.
+Love to make friends!